-The following information provides a “snapshot” of some of the more significant changes relevant to staff and students.
-It does not replace the requirement for you to read and understand the updated Information Technology Conditions of Use Policy, and the new Information Security Policy.
+The following information provides a “snapshot” of some of the more significant clauses relevant to staff and students.
+It does not replace the requirement for you to read and understand the Information Technology Conditions of Use Policy, and the Information Security Policy.

 INFORMATION TECHNOLOGY CONDITIONS OF USE POLICY

-- The use of peer-to-peer software (e.g. BitTorrent) is now forbidden on the University network.
+- The use of peer-to-peer software (e.g. BitTorrent), network anonymisers, hacking tools and cryptocurrency mining software is forbidden on the University network.
 A list of other software applications that are forbidden for use on the University network will also be maintained, click here to view the list.

 - The use of Personal Devices, including tablets and mobile phones on the University network must be done in accordance with the Policy and the BYOD Procedure.
 This includes:

 - Requiring a PIN or password to access the device